 The public is invited to buy the art at an affordable, flat price.

 This provides artists with new exhibition opportunities, new audiences and benefactors, and appeals to art enthusiasts all over the world.

 Originally from Mumbai, India, Debanjana Bhattacharjee moved to Myrtle Beach, South Carolina in 2015 from Texas.
-She holds a bachelor’s degree in Mathematics from University of Mumbai and has a post graduate diploma in Modern and Contemporary Indian Art History from Dr. Bhau Daji Lad Museum, Mumbai, Debanjana’s artistic practices are a blend of her Indian and western aesthetic sensibilities.
+She holds a bachelor’s degree in Mathematics from the University of Mumbai and has a post-graduate diploma in Modern and Contemporary Indian Art History from Dr. Bhau Daji Lad Museum, Mumbai, Debanjana’s artistic practices are a blend of her Indian and western aesthetic sensibilities.

 In 2015 Debanjana was recognized with a proclamation from the Mayor of Edinburg, Texas for her artistic (painting & sculpting) achievements.

 A self-taught artist, Debanjana enjoys working with acrylics; the quick drying medium helps her with the intuitive expressionist style of work.
 She has exhibited both nationally and internationally.
 She has participated in many a juried shows and has won awards.

 She believes the desire to create and express is part of her everyday art making practice.
 Currently Debanjana is exploring South Carolina through En plein air and wants to bring forth a dialogue between nature and self.